satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 ![LED 4 Seitige Aufbau HyperSerialPico](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/70693991-ed28-4208-94d0-e0c9541de007)
 ![Adafruit Feather Scorpio Pinout](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/8d661a6d-1521-48a4-83e0-5c4e370307b1)

+# RP2040 LED-Controller:

+Important!
+For the RP2040 controller with HyperSerialPico, please look for the correct DATA line output.
+Depending on the type, with built-in level shifter or without, there are different GPIO assignments for DATA.
+The right place to go for the firmware is: https://github.com/awawa-dev/HyperSerialPico, https://github.com/awawa-dev/HyperSerialPico/releases and for the description of the compatible hardware and pin output is: https://github.com/awawa-dev/HyperHDR/discussions/561

 # ESP 8266 Wemos D1 Mini with level shifter:

+Works with both WLED and HyperSerial.
+Please note that a kernel driver may need to be installed on LG.

 ![Level Shifter](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/179cb14f-6244-40e7-987e-8d7b2d589d50)